-Adhesive capsulitis is a condition in which there is pain and stiffness or motion loss in the shoulder.
+Adhesive capsulitis, also known as frozen shoulder, is a condition in which there is pain and stiffness or motion loss in the shoulder.
 The condition most often affects people between 40 and 60 years old and is more common in women.
 Adhesive capsulitis does not appear to be linked to arm dominance or occupation.

 What causes adhesive capsulitis?

 Adhesive capsulitis occurs as the area around the shoulder joint thickens and contracts.
 However, the reasons for the condition are not fully understood.
 It sometimes occurs after the shoulder is immobilized for some period of time.
 Adhesive capsulitis is more common among people with diabetes and affects 10% to 20% of diabetics.
 The increased likelihood of adhesive capsulitis also is linked to the following medical problems:

 Usually, there is a dull or aching pain in the outer shoulder area.
 Sometimes the pain occurs in the upper arm.
 The most frequent symptom of frozen shoulder is stiffness or restricted motion.

 How is adhesive capsulitis diagnosed?

 The diagnosis is established with a doctor’s examination and based on the symptoms the patient is having.
 In some cases, magnetic resonance imaging (MRI) or X-rays can help to rule out other potential causes of the pain and stiffness in the shoulder.